grandchild/AVS-Mixer/README.md

 ### player-independent
 * And if you want to play any source of audio (like from a DJ next to you, or the music from another player rerouted into linein) you'll need the [LineIn Plugin](http://www.winamp.com/plugin/linein-plugin-v1-80/84040) for Winamp.

-## Running the Mixer
+# Running the Mixer
+## Getting started
-* Start ROOT.v4p (better run as an ordinary patch and not actually "Run as Root"!)
+* Start ROOT.v4p.
+It's better run as an ordinary patch (simply double-click) and not actually opened with "Run as Root".
+* 3 windows will open after some time.
+One is the output which you can move wherever you like, most likely to a secondary screen.
+Another one is the GUI which will be explained in a section below.
+The third is the only actual VVVV patch window...
+* In this patch window called ROOT you can adjust some basic settings: type the names of the window(s) that you would like to grab, give the output resolution do you need, perform keystoning (activate buttons with right-click), selecting the main screen (that's not working properly yet...) and some other stuff.
+* Once you are finished, you may close this window with ALT+3, or you may elect to leave it in the background for later adjustments.
+* Now start your program you want to grab, in our case...
-* Start XMPlay (multiple instances preferably, each can only run one AVS) then start AVS through R-Click > Options (you can and should set a keyboard shortcut for starting AVS)
+* ...start XMPlay (multiple instances preferably, each can only run one AVS) then start AVS through R-Click > Options (you can and should set a keyboard shortcut for starting AVS)
-* Focus the various AVS windows repeatedly and randomly until all have appeared as inputs in the Mixer.
+* Once you open a window with a name specified in the ROOT patch it should appear as one of the inputs in the mixer.
+* Note: if you specified, say, 3 entries of a window name in the ROOT patch, opening a fourth window of that kind will put that window in the 4th spot on that window name's list - i.e. it will never appear as an input, even if you close one of the initial 3 windows.
+You will have to close that 4th window and another one then open a new 3rd window.

-You're good to go!
+Now you're good to go!

 ## The GUI
 ![GUI](https://github.com/grandchild/AVS-Mixer/raw/master/etc/GUI_simple.png)